PackFitter

 With Southwest Airlines’ 24 × 16 × 10 inch limit, a 30L backpack is well within carry-on compliance — no careful packing required.

-On a short light trip in warm weather, a 30L bag has plenty of room to spare.
+On a short light trip in warm weather, a 30L bag has a comfortable margin.
 Volume is not the constraint — bag geometry determines whether it clears Southwest's overhead bin without issue.

 Placement: Carry-On (Overhead Bin) Confidence: High Best For: 2–4 Day Trips